Yoav666s/dnd-wiki/collections/_classes/basic-rules/paladin/main.md

 - **Great Weapon Fighting.** When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
 The weapon must have the two-handed or versatile property for you to gain this benefit.
 - **Protection.** When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

+## Spellcasting
+By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.

+### Preparing and Casting Spells
+The Paladin table shows how many spell slots you have to cast your paladin spells.
+To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell's level or higher.
+You regain all expended spell slots when you finish a long rest.

+You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
+When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
+The spells must be of a level for which you have spell slots.

+For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level spell slots.
+With a Charisma of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination.
+If you prepare the 1st-level spell Cure Wounds, you can cast it using a 1st-level or a 2nd-level slot.
+Casting the spell doesn't remove it from your list of prepared spells.

+You can change your list of prepared spells when you finish a long rest.
+Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

+### Spellcasting Ability
+Charisma is your spellcasting ability for your paladin spells, since their power derives from the strength of your convictions.
+You use your Charisma whenever a spell refers to your spellcasting ability.
+In addition, you use your Charisma modifier when setting the saving throw DC for a paladin spell you cast and when making an attack roll with one.

+Spell save DC = 8 + your proficiency bonus + your Charisma modifier

+Spell attack modifier = your proficiency bonus + your Charisma modifier

+### Spellcasting Focus
+You can use a holy symbol as a spellcasting focus for your paladin spells.